-The degree is accredited by the British Psychological Society and confers eligibility for the Graduate Basis for Chartered Membership (GBC).
+The degree from the University of Greenwich is accredited by the British Psychological Society and confers eligibility for the Graduate Basis for Chartered Membership (GBC).
 GBC is necessary if a student is interested in becoming a chartered psychologist.
 To be eligible for GBD. students must achieve at least a lower second class honours degree and must also pass the independent research project.

 The aims of the programme are:

 Tuition fee for the international students.)

 European Economic Area tuition fee is applicable to the students from EU countries, Iceland, Liechtenstein, Norway and Switzerland.)

 Applicants should have: